Overview of malaria surveillance

 Improved surveillance for malaria cases and deaths helps ministries of health to determine which areas and/or population groups are most affected and enables countries to monitor changing disease patterns.
 Strong malaria surveillance systems also help countries design effective health interventions and evaluate the impact of their malaria control programmes.

 Malaria surveillance is currently weakest in countries with the highest malaria burden, rendering it difficult to accurately assess disease trends and plan interventions.
-At present, only one tenth of the 219 million cases that are estimated to occur each year are detected and reported through national malaria surveillance systems.
-(WHO’s uncertainty range for malaria cases is 154 million to 289 million.)
-Only 58 of the 99 countries with ongoing malaria transmission produce sufficiently complete and consistent data on malaria that allow a reliable assessment of malaria trends over time.
+Only about one tenth of the estimated 198 million cases that occurred in 2013 were detected and reported through national malaria surveillance systems (WHO’s uncertainty range for malaria cases is 124 – 283 million.)

 WHO urges malaria-endemic countries to strengthen their disease surveillance, health information and vital registration systems.
 The data generated through such systems are essential for evaluating and improving the effectiveness of health interventions.

 Manuals on disease surveillance for malaria control and elimination